What is Hand-Foot Syndrome (HFS)?

 - Elevating the hands or feet may help decrease swelling.

 - Some providers use vitamin B6 to help speed healing.
 Talk to your care team before taking any vitamins.

 - An over the counter pain reliever, such as acetaminophen, may help with the discomfort.
 A topical pain reliever, in a cream or patch form, may also be used.
 Talk to your provider before taking any medications.

 - If you develop blisters, do not break them as they can become infected.

 - If you develop a fever (temperature above 100.4°F/38°C), call your care team right away.

-Most importantly: Notify your care team as soon as you notice any symptoms of HFS!
-Do not "wait and see" if the symptoms will improve on their own.
+Most importantly: Tell your care team as soon as you notice any symptoms of HFS!
+Do not "wait and see" if the symptoms will get better on their own.